isots-code/QuadDiamondUnfold/README.md

 This depends on [Agner Fog's VCL library](https://github.com/vectorclass/version2)

-For testing, it depends on [Google Benchmark](https://github.com/google/benchmark)
+For testing performance, it depends on [Google Benchmark](https://github.com/google/benchmark)

 The AlignedVector file comes from [here on StackOverflow](https://stackoverflow.com/a/70994249)